ysyk2021/how-to-improve-your-creativity-and-innovation-techniques-for-enhanced-idea-generation/src/chapter-3-2.md

-# Strategies for Divergent Thinking and Brainstorming

-## Introduction

 Divergent thinking and brainstorming are powerful techniques that fuel creativity and innovation.
 They encourage the exploration of multiple ideas, opening the door to novel and unconventional solutions.
 In this chapter, we will delve into strategies for effectively applying divergent thinking and conducting successful brainstorming sessions to enhance idea generation and drive innovation.